 Refer to the PDF data sheet for device specific package drawings

 Skew within the CK and ADDR_CTRL net classes directly reduces setup and hold margin and, thus, this skew must be controlled.
 The only way to practically match lengths on a PCB is to lengthen the shorter traces up to the length of the longest net in the net class and its associated clock.
 A metric to establish this maximum length is Manhattan distance.
 The Manhattan distance between two points on a PCB is the length between the points when connecting them only with horizontal or vertical segments.
 A reasonable trace route length is to within a percentage of its Manhattan distance.
 CACLM is defined as Clock Address Control Longest Manhattan distance.

-    Given the clock and address pin locations on the AM335x device and the DDR3 memories, the maximum possible Manhattan distance can be determined given the placement.
-Figure 7-66 shows this distance for two loads.
-The specifications on the lengths of the transmission lines for the address bus are determined from this distance.
+Given the clock and address pin locations on the device and the DDR3 memories, the maximum possible Manhattan distance can be determined given the placement.
+Figure 5-76 shows this distance for two loads.
+It is from this distance that the specifications on the lengths of the transmission lines for the address bus are determined.
 CACLM is determined similarly for other address bus configurations; that is, it is based on the longest net of the CK and ADDR_CTRL net class.
-For CK and ADDR_CTRL routing, these specifications are contained in Table 7-68.
+For CK and ADDR_CTRL routing, these specifications are contained in Table 5-57.

 |10||AS+ and AS- length||70||mils|